 🚇 The nearest station is Angel.

-11. Pergola and Hill Gardens, Hampstead Heath
+10. Pergola and Hill Gardens, Hampstead Heath

 This scene looks like something straight out of a fairy tale, but it’s actually a little garden in the west part of Hampstead Heath.
-The Pergola and Hill Garden was once the private garden of a now demolished manor house and boasts a variety of colourful flowers, including our favourite pink cherry blossoms.
+The Pergola and Hill Garden was once the private garden of a now demolished manor house, and it boasts a variety of colourful flowers, including our favourite pink cherry blossoms.

 📍 Inverforth Close, Hampstead Heath, NW3 7EX.